platomav/BIOSUtilities/README.md

 [Mac Path](https://mac.install.guide/terminal/path)

-Alternatively, you can create a folder named "external" at the root of the "biosutilities" project (i.e. next to "main.py") and place all external dependencies there.
+Alternatively, you can create a folder named "external" at the root of the "biosutilities" project (i.e. next to "common" directory) and place all external dependencies there.

 * [7-Zip](https://www.7-zip.org/) (i.e. 7z.exe for Windows or 7zz for macOS or 7zz, 7zzs for Linux)
 * [UEFIFind](https://github.com/LongSoft/UEFITool/) (i.e. [UEFIFind.exe for Windows or UEFIFind for Linux/macOS](https://github.com/LongSoft/UEFITool/releases))